Creating Software Products for the Mac Platform

 A programmatic screen saver is a screen saver that continuously generates content to appear on the screen.
 You can use this type of screen saver to create animations or to create a screen saver with user-configurable options.
 The bundle for a programmatic screen saver ends with the

-You create programmatic screen savers using Cocoa and the Objective-C language.
-Specifically, you create a custom subclass of
+You create programmatic screen savers using Cocoa with the Swift language or with Objective-C. Specifically, you create a custom subclass of

 ScreenSaverView that provides the interface for displaying the screen saver content and options.
 The information property list of your bundle provides the system with the name of your custom subclass.
 For information on creating programmatic screen savers, see Screen Saver Framework Reference.